 Vitamin B6, also known as pyridoxine, is one of the vitamins included in the vitamin B complex family.
-All B vitamins, including vitamin B6, play an important role in a range of physical and psychological functions.
-However, they are most well-known for helping to maintain a healthy metabolism, supporting nerve and liver function, and promoting the health of the skin and eyes.
+All B vitamins play an important role in a range of physical and psychological functions.
+However, they are most well-known for helping maintain a healthy metabolism, supporting nerve and liver function, and promoting the health of the skin and eyes.

 So what does vitamin B6 do specifically, and why is it important?